nesterow/vgt/tool/readme.md

 The harcoded scripts for converting C headers to V declarations in semi-automatic mode.
-The code of this module is unmaintained and not recomended for anything except prototyping.
+This module is unmaintained and not recomended for anything except prototyping.

-- [x] gtk4 - generatates 95% bindings for widgets
+- [x] gtk4 - generatates 100% bindings for widgets
+- [x] glib - generatates 100% bindings, except definitions
+- [x] cairo - generates cairo bindings
 - [ ] adwaita